benjohnde/play-pdf/README.md

 )
 ```

-After the next restart of the typesafe-activator, the module should be available.
+After the next restart of the `sbt`, the module should be available.
 If you are using an IDE like Eclipse, remember to re-generate your project files.

 ## Kudos